-The testing of all marijuana, or MIPs marijuana products will be tracked in the Seed-to-sale SOR.
+The testing of all marijuana, or MIPs marijuana products will be tracked in the Seed-to-Sale SOR.

-No marijuana or marijuana products will be transferred to or accepted by any Apical Retail Marijuana Establishment ("RME") unless it has passed all required laboratory testing and the testing results are on file with the RME has the testing on file and in the case of adult use marijuana, the results are tracked in the Seed-to-sale SOR.
+No marijuana or marijuana products will be transferred to or accepted by any Marijuana Establishment ("ME") unless it has passed all required laboratory testing and the testing results are on file with the Marijuana Establishment.
+The ME must have the testing on file and in the case of adult use marijuana, the results are tracked in the Seed-to-Sale SOR.